Camping Tips And Tricks - Campground Savy That Will Make Your Trip More

 A spray of ammonia will keep animals out of your campsite.

 Bring a "doggy" bag for your pet.
-Keep him surrounded by familiar smells and it may prevent him from seeking new ones.
+Keep him surrounded by familiar smells and

 Do not take a dog that does not obey basic commands.